 Oslo Norway Travel Guide

-Oslo provides a mix of urban exploration with wild landscapes, providing options from tranquil walks to adrenaline-pumping sports.
+Oslo offers a blend of urban exploration with wild landscapes, providing options from tranquil walks to adrenaline-pumping sports.

-Nordmarka offers a wide network of marked trails for all levels, from easy strolls around Sognsvann to challenging day hikes.
-Ekebergåsen offers shorter trails with the metropolis views.
+Nordmarka offers an extensive network of marked trails for all levels, from easy strolls around Sognsvann to challenging day hikes.
+Ekebergåsen offers shorter trails with the city views.

 The Oslofjord is a playground in summer.
 Kayaking, SUP rentals and guided tours at Aker Brygge.
 Swimming is popular at Bygdøy beaches and Oslofjord islands.
 Scenic fjord cruises depart from Aker Brygge.